flythereddflagg/flythereddflagg.github.io/resume/docs/index.md

  *Sustainable Energy Solutions LLC, Orem, UT, USA | May 2014 – Aug 2015*

-  - Worked with a team of engineers to build an experimental reactor
+  - Worked with a team of engineers to build an experimental, multi-fuel, combustion reactor
   - Designed and began fabrication of a novel $CO_2$​ separation process
   - Designed parts and assemblies with Autodesk Inventor CAD software
   - Personally fabricated multiple components through various welding and machining processes